selego/whitepaper/articles/Microservices and Startups.md

   <div>
 </div>

 You’ve decided to use microservices?
 I will promise you one thing.
 Everything will become more challenging and time-consuming — development, debugging, deployment, testing, resilience.
-Do you really need them, especially if you don't have a whopping 100 million users?
+Do you really need them, especially if you don't have a 100 million users?

 Check out this [article by Ken Kantzer](https://www.google.com/url?q=https://kenkantzer.com/learnings-from-5-years-of-tech-startup-code-audits/&sa=D&source=docs&ust=1727885197504169&usg=AOvVaw0jUDihXs-P5Ww-kCjPo6oA) on learnings from 5 years of startup audits.
 I will sum it up for you: startups doing great usually keep things simple.
 The ones that got into trouble?
 They jumped too soon into microservices and other complicated setups.